 Many countries have Arbor Day but on different days.
 China's Arbor Day falls on March 12th every year to remember the death of Dr. Sun Yat Sen who emphasized on the construction of forest industry.
 After the birth of New China, Chinese leaders paid great attention to forestation projects.
 In February 1979, the Chinese State Council suggested that March 12th be Chinese Arbor Day.
 Since then, Chinese citizens actively plant trees as their legal obligation.
 The ecological condition is improved a lot by their efforts.

-The English for Qingming Festival is 'Pure Brightness' or 'Tomb-Sweeping Day', from which we can see that this festival serves as both a solar term and a Chinese traditional festival.
+Its English name is 'Pure Brightness' or 'Tomb-Sweeping Day', from which we can see that it serves as both a solar term and a traditional festival.
 Falling on April 4th or 5th of the solar calendar, it signifies the fact that the days are becoming warm and bright.
 It was the custom in ancient China for people to go out on this day and sweep the tombs clean of debris in memory of the departed.
-Click for more information about Qingming Festival.

 As a day for the working people worldwide, it was established on May 1st in 1886.
 In China, all kinds of jubilant assemblies and amusement activities are held in parks, theaters, and on plazas.
 In the evening, entertainment programs are held on TV, and some model laborers are invited to the evenings.